Nihaldixit/movie_recommendation/README.md

 # movie_recommendation
-This is a simple website which recommends movies which are previously watched by me.
+This is a simple website that recommends movies that are previously watched by me.
+The list has both Hollywood and Bollywood movies along with my ratings and ratings form imdb.